Question 127·Easy·Cross-Text Connections

 Check Text 2’s overall attitude toward robot pets

-In Text 2, does the author seem completely positive, completely negative, or somewhat in-between about robot pets?
-Look for words like "however" and phrases that show limits.
+In Text 2, does the author seem completely positive, completely negative, or mixed about robot pets?
+Look for contrast words like “however.”

 Compare agreement vs. disagreement

-Would the author of Text 2 fully agree that interactions with robot pets are "no different" from those with living pets, or would she agree with part of that idea but push back on another part?
+Would the author of Text 2 fully agree that interactions with robot pets are “no different,” or would she agree with some benefits but still point out limits?

-Remove any options that say robot pets mostly make things worse, or that living pets have no special qualities, or that the benefits of robot pets vanish quickly—do you see those ideas anywhere in Text 2?
+Cross out options that claim robot pets mostly make things worse, that living pets have no unique qualities, or that robot-pet benefits disappear quickly—unless Text 2 clearly says so.

 Step-by-step Explanation